-positioning, manning and substitution and start procedures and delivers the Driver's Briefing.
 A Scrutineer who may inspect cars at random throughout the meeting.

-If, in the event of a decision being required which is not met by the existing rules as stated in the Sectional Handbook/BRCA website the majority of the Committee present at the meeting shall be able to make a decision [or interpret on existing rules to make a decision] and that decision shall stand.
+If, in the event of a decision being required which is not met by the existing rules as stated in the Sectional Handbook/BRCA website the majority of the Committee present at the meeting shall be able to make a decision (or interpret on existing rules to make a decision) and that decision shall stand.

-6.01 DRIVERS-BRIEFING
+6.01.
+Drivers-Briefing

-[a] A Drivers' Briefing will be held prior to the start of qualification.
+(a) A Drivers' Briefing will be held prior to the start of qualification.
 The Race Officials will be introduced to all competitors, The Race Director and Race Steward will give the drivers' briefing.

-7.01 TRANSPONDERS & LAP COUNTING
+7.01.
+Transponders & Lap Counting

 All competitors are to provide and use personal AMB compatible transponders.
-It is the drivers responsibility to ensure that the transponder is attached to the car for practice, qualifying and finals, and that it is the same as that entered on the Championship Registration Form [or subsequent written notification where changed].
+It is the drivers responsibility to ensure that the transponder is attached to the car for practice, qualifying and finals, and that it is the same as that entered on the Championship Registration Form (or subsequent written notification where changed).
 It is the drivers' responsibility to ensure that the transponder is working at all times during a race.
 Any replacement changes that need to be made to the transponder used by a competitor have to be notified to Race Control, in advance of that transponder being used.

 It is the driver's responsibility to ensure that his/her car and its transponder pass across the timing line supporting the computer aerial for each lap of the track completed.
 The car must actually cross the timing line between the track markings to have been deemed to complete the lap.
-If any parts, such as carbon fibre stone guards are fitted, it is the driver's responsibility to ensure they do not interfere with the lap timing equipment.
-If the personal transponder does not record a finishing time, then final lap[s] can be awarded at maximum lap time for the driver in that race, until the total race time has been reached.
+If any parts such as carbon fibre stone guards are fitted, it is the driver's responsibility to ensure they do not interfere with the lap timing equipment.

+If the personal transponder does not record a finishing time, then final lap(s) can be awarded at maximum lap time for the driver in that race, until the total race time has been reached.

-8.01 PRACTICE
+8.01.
+Practice

-[a] There is no free practice.
+(a) There is no free practice.
 A minimum of round of 6 minute practice may be run before qualifying rounds.

-9.01 QUALIFICATION
+9.01.
+Qualification

 Qualifying heats shall be of 6 minute duration with a maximum of 8 heats taking place, with a maximum of 14 cars in a heat.
 Heat ranking for new drivers will be based on ability as determined by the committee.

-Heat ranking for existing drivers/subsequent rounds will be based on final position of the previous round or current championship positions.
+Heat ranking for existing drivers/ subsequent rounds will be based on final subsequent rounds will be based on final position of the previous round or current championship positions.